 Your ultimate 5K goal may be faster than a sub-30, or it may be to break 40 minutes.
 Regardless of the actual time goal, these tricks will reap rewards towards getting that fast for you 5K.

 Running a faster 5K means learning to run much faster.
 It sounds rather simple, but the execution of this took a little demystification and interpretation for how to make it happen on daily training runs.
 I needed to learn what the “fast” pace inside of me was.
 I had to find my inner hare.
-I was 100-percent tortoise, and I needed to be at least 10-percent hare.
+I was 100-percent tortoise.
+I learned that I needed to be at least 10-percent hare.

-One of the easiest ways to do this is to begin to incorporate intervals into trainings runs once or twice a week—shorts bursts of speed that allow differentiation between paces.
+One of the easiest ways to do this is to begin to incorporate intervals into training runs once or twice a week—shorts bursts of speed that allow differentiation between paces.

 Try this easy addition to your next run.
 As you continue training, make those fast intervals a little longer and a little faster.